nikl881/food-delivery-app/README.md

 Below the main features described that are basic functions as currently available on the site.

 * Main navigation and information -
-    * Open recipes in the 'recently added' list.
-    * Navigate back to index.html using the main navigation function (menu).
+    * Navigate back and forth using the main navigation function (menu).
     * Try to navigate on different devices with different screenresolutions within the main navigation.
-    * Use specific navigation buttons, i.e. 'recipes' or 'quickview'.
+    * Use specific navigation buttons, i.e. 'cart' or 'checkout'.

-* Use of the recipes page -
+* Use of the order page -
-    * Select a recipe based on filter criterea (i.e. region, author, allergens).
+    * Select a single and multiple sushi dishes.
-    * Open recipe to navigate to detailpage of a specific recipe.
+    * increase the number of selected dishes.
+    * deselect a dish.

-    * Use the add recipe button.
+* Use of the cart page -
+    * Change the amout of selected dishes.

-* Use of the detailpage -
+* Use of the create account page -
-    * Give a like/upvote to the recipe.
-    * Edit recipe, i.e. ingredients, author, allergens, cooking instruction.
-    * Change recipe image with new URL.
-    * Delete the recipe and return to recipe page.
+    * Try to make a new useraccount and login.

-* Use of the contactpage -
+* Use of the checkout page -
-    * Send (feedback) message using the form.
+    * Enter false and correct payment details.